Decoupling and Damping: Structurally-Regularized Gradient Matching for Multimodal Graph Condensation: Methodology

 \subsection{Gradient Matching for Multimodal Graph}

-This goal is formally captured as a bi-level optimization problem \cite{jin2022condensing}.
-The outer loop seeks to find the optimal synthetic graph $\mathcal{S}^{*}$ by minimizing a loss $\mathcal{L}_{\text{outer}}$ that evaluates a model trained on $\mathcal{S}$.
-The inner loop trains this model on $\mathcal{S}$ to convergence to obtain the optimal parameters $\theta_{\mathcal{S}}^{*}$.
-This can be written as:
+To address the problem of multimodal graph dataset condensation, we adopt the graph dataset condensation paradigm.
+Specifically, the objective is formalized as a bi-level optimization problem \cite{jin2022condensing}.
+The outer loop aims to find the optimal synthetic graph $\mathcal{S}^{*}$ by minimizing a validation loss $\mathcal{L}_{\text{outer}}$ that evaluates a model trained on $\mathcal{S}$, while the inner loop trains the model on $\mathcal{S}$ to convergence to obtain the optimal parameters $\theta_{\mathcal{S}}^{*}$:

-Solving this formulation directly is computationally prohibitive, as it requires fully training a GNN in the inner loop for every single update to the synthetic graph $\mathcal{S}$ in the outer loop.
+Directly solving this bi-level optimization is computationally prohibitive, as each update to the synthetic graph $\mathcal{S}$ in the outer loop requires a complete inner-loop training of a GNN.

-The Gradient Matching (GM) paradigm offers an efficient and effective approximation to this problem \cite{jin2021graph}.
-Instead of matching the performance of fully converged models, GM aims to align the learning dynamics by matching the parameter gradients at each step of a single training trajectory.
-The process involves two interleaved optimizations: an outer-loop optimization for the synthetic data $\mathcal{S}$ and an inner-loop update for the model parameters $\theta$.
-The objective is to minimize the cumulative distance between the gradients over the entire trajectory:
+The Gradient Matching (GM) paradigm provides an effective approximation to this problem \cite{jin2021graph}.
+Rather than matching the performance of fully converged models, GM aligns the learning dynamics by matching the parameter gradients at each step along a single training trajectory.
+The process consists of two interleaved optimizations: an outer-loop update for the synthetic data $\mathcal{S}$ and an inner-loop update for the model parameters $\theta$.
+The objective is to minimize the cumulative distance between the gradients over the trajectory: